The Generation of Danger

 The Generation of Danger is the second studio album by the American heavy metal band Tallah.
 It was preceded by five singles: "Telescope", "The Impressionist", "Shaken (Not Stirred)", "For the Recognition", and "Dicker's Done".

 Concept

 Much like Matriphagy, The Generation of Danger is a concept album.
 Lead vocalist Justin Bonitz has firmly stated that the storylines of each album are entirely distinct from each other, with similarities and references in said albums only existing as Easter eggs and having no deeper connection.

 The story focuses on a mad scientist who works on behalf of a large corporation.
 He becomes increasingly frustrated due to his revolutionary inventions and discoveries being credited to the company rather than himself, eventually leading him to force the company to take part in "the greatest experiment the world of science has ever seen".
 Metaphorically, the storyline deals with "people hiding what they truly desire until someone else comes along and forces it to surface".

-A full breakdown of the story by Bonitz can be found on the band's official YouTube channel.